zhikangfan-jyd/toploansadviser/content/reviews/drcredit.md

 <div class="title-box"><img src="/data/images/r-5.webp"/><h2 class="title">Qualifying Requirements</h2></div>

 Dr. Credit caters to borrowers with bad credit, so the qualifying requirements aren’t nearly as tough as you’d find with other lenders.
-Because Dr. Credit is a marketplace, you’ll have a variety of lenders to choose from and each lender has different requirements.
+Because Dr. Credit is a marketplace, you’ll have a variety of lenders to choose from and <a href="/personal-loan" target="_blank" rel="noopener noreferrer">each lender has different requirements</a>.

 Before you apply for a personal loan, whether secured or unsecured, it’s always a good idea to check your credit.
 Even if you know you have bad credit, there are a few ways you can boost it slightly so you get better rates and terms from the bad credit lenders.